shannonlee0/linked-list-visualizer/README.md

 # C++ Linked List Memory Visualizer

-A full-stack educational tool that parses C++ code to visualize a singly-linked list: illustrates pointer manipulation, list traversal, and memory leaks, and highlights the distinction between the **Stack** (pointers) and the **Heap** (nodes).
+A full-stack educational tool that parses C++ code to visualize a singly-linked list.
+Illustrates pointer manipulation, list traversal, and memory leaks.
+Additionally, highlights the distinction between the **Stack** (pointers) and the **Heap** (nodes).

 This project contains a **custom-built Python interpreter** designed to simulate how a C-style compiler manages memory in real-time.